idec-teams/2023_Evolution_Suisse/docs/project/results.md

 **Conclusion:** We successfully developed TRUST-rMYTH, a reverse split-ubiquitin membrane protein yeast two-hybrid system equipped with E2A-BleoR anti-truncation strategy, which can be used to disrupt interactions between membrane-bound proteins while avoiding truncations.

 ## Construction of fluorescent reporter strains to quantitatively measure interaction strength
-In classic Y2H and MYTH assays, the existence of interaction and the difference of interaction strengths are concluded mainly based on the cell growth, which is not quantitative enough, and might not be able to detect the small changes of the interaction strength.
+In classic Y2H and MYTH assays, the existence of interaction and the difference of interaction strengths are concluded mainly based on the cell growth, which is not quantitative enough, and might not be able to detect the small changes in the interaction strength.
 Although most commercial strains are equipped with a LacZ reporter gene enabling the usage of enzymatic activity assays (like ONPG assay) to quantify the interaction, it is very labour-intensive to conduct such assays, especially when handling a large number of samples.

 **Aim:** To develop reporter strains carrying a fluorescent reporter gene for both conventional Y2H and MYTH to precisely measure the interaction strength.